-An overview of Markov chain Monte Carlo (MCMC) is provided by [2].
-Convergence diagnostics for MCMC is analyzed by [3].
-Subsampling techniques for hastening convergence of the MCMC are discussed by [4].
-A clever R package for performing parallel runs of MCMC is introduced by [5].
-In an application to genetics, [6] discussed the difficulty in concluding convergence of MCMC using graphical techniques.
-An application of MCMC to astronomy is given by [7].
+An overview of Markov chain Monte Carlo (MCMC) is provided by [2], and an elementary introduction is provided by [3].
+Convergence diagnostics for MCMC is analyzed by [4].
+Subsampling techniques for hastening convergence of the MCMC are discussed by [5].
+A clever R package for performing parallel runs of MCMC is introduced by [6], and a method for accelerating the MCMC is discussed by

+[7].
+In an application to genetics, [8] discussed the difficulty in concluding convergence of MCMC using graphical techniques.
+An application of MCMC to astronomy is given by [9].